kubernetes-sigs/lws/keps/238-controller-revision/README.md

 ### LWS controller

-The status of the revisions will be updated before the rollingUpdate is started
+The status of the revisions will be updated before rolling update starts.

 ```golang
 func Reconcile() {